fengjixuchui/rootkit-11/docs/report.md

 RKCALLs are defined in `config.h`.
 An RKCALL can be made by calling `mkdir` with a specific name for the directory.

+## Reverse Shell
+The rootkit comes with a c file `rshell_target.c`.
+It provides 2 main types of functionality.

+1. Polling for TCP connection to a remote IP
+2. Executing a shell and redirecting stdin,stdout,stderr to an active TCP connection

+Once a TCP connection is established a valid file desciptor for our socket is returned.
+Calling `dup2(socket_fd, STDIN)` means that our running process' `STDIN` sources from our socket.
+If we repeat this process for `STDOUT, STDERR` then we find that our socket is controlled by and reads from the running process.
+After duplicating our file descriptors we run `/bin/sh` which means that our socket now writes to, and reads from our shell.
+Therefore we have a reverse shell.

+## Keylogging

+Using the same methodology described above except we don't start a shell.
+We are able to send the contents of a file by writing to the `socket_fd`.
+This stdin is written out to our remote machine for collection.

+Keylogging provides 2 main types of functionality:
+1. Polling for TCP connection
+2. Polling for a `keylog_file`
+3. Reading new data written to a keylog file

+We are able to collect only new data from a file by reading differences in file sizes at regular intervals

+## Persistence for Keylogging and Reverse Shell

+We achieve persistence for keylogging and reverse shell by making use of FreeBSD `rc` which allows an admin to run scripts at startup.
+In order to be able to get our scripts to run at boot we needed to perform three tasks.

+1. Create an `/etc/rc.d/` entry which details what to do for a given "module".
+This included:
+    1. Requirements before booting our modules such as loading the file system
+    2. Scripts to run on load
+2. Add an entry for each module inside `/etc/rc.conf`
+3. Install these items on rootkit installation

+Then each script had to run in a non-blocking fashion, particularly if the REMOTE targets were not ready.
+Therefore a `fork` and `execute` model was appropriate.

 ## Concealment
 To ensure that the rootkit API is not accidentally triggered by unsuspecting users, long 256-bit hashes are used as identification keys